 The PT-100 must be mounted vertically with the wiring box towards the bottom and its heatsink fins oriented vertically to benefit from convection cooling-DO NOT tilt.
-If not mounted vertically, the average output power will be automatically reduced to help prevent an over-temperature shutdown.
+The PT-100 has not been tested nor is approved to be mounted in any other orientation.